VolkmerML/VolkmerML/README.md

 - 👋 Hi, I’m @VolkmerML
 - 👀 I’m interested in Machine Learning and Python
 - 🌱 I’m currently learning Machine Learning Models to use in Materials Science researchs
-- 💞️ I’m looking to collaborate on Materials Science Projects
+- 💞️ I’m looking to collaborate on Machine Learning applied to Materials Science Projects
-- 📫 How to reach me ...
+- 📫 You can reach me by my email

 <!---
 VolkmerML/VolkmerML is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.